How to remove the 81-143 roller

 I am going to have to talk to an expert who has experience with this roller about the removal procedure but in the meantime can you send us a photo of the screw bolt with the unusual head?

-A quick learner from Mission Viejo, CA says:
+Quick Learner from Mission Viejo, CA

 How long will it take you to talk to an "expert"?